weppos/publicsuffix-ruby/README.md

 * Ruby >= 1.8.7

 Public Suffix Service >= 0.9.0 requires Ruby 1.8.7 or newer.
-For older versions of Ruby, see the CHANGELOG.rdoc file.
+For older versions of Ruby, see the CHANGELOG.md file.

 Successfully tested with the following interpreters